 There are also many in accidents with the busy roads in the New Forest.

 All these wild animals if taken the to local vets are likely to be referred to wildlife specialists.
-This can mean a vast number arriving daily at the Wildlife Rescue Centre.
+This can mean a vast number arriving daily at Wildlife Rescue.
 Up to 6 or 9 every day throughout the year is not unusual especially in the spring and summer, that the numbers can be much higher with some days quite overwhelming.
-Thousands of animals are rescued each year

 Baby birds can either be nestlings or fledglings.
 Healthy fledglings which will be covered in down and feathers, might well survive if their are learning to fly and under surveillance by their nearby parents.
 The nestlings, perhaps pushed or fallen from their nests, could be injured, sick or in danger and will need rescuing.
 Feeding is not advisable until contact for advice.